-All applicants must fill out a formal application form for admission, which is provided at the Admissions Office of the University or downloaded from the University Website.
-The application form, along with all required documents, must be submitted to the Admissions Office.
+All applicants must fill out the University online application which is available on the University Website.
+All required documents must be submitted to the Admissions Office after the submission of the online application.
 Only candidates who have presented their complete records and have fulfilled the requirements set out below are considered by the Admissions Committee.
 When all necessary documents have been submitted and reviewed, applicants are informed of their admission status by a formal letter.
-A list of accepted students is posted on the Admissions page of the University Website.